openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 > **Note:** Ensure that the command string has no line breaks.

-4. &#x1F4A1;**Connect your LED-Array as well**.
-Duplicate the current tab and connect the LED-Array again via the button.
+4. &#x1F4A1;**Connect your LED-matrix as well**.
+Duplicate the current tab and connect the LED-matrix again via the button.
 Choose the correct COM Port.
 Now you can test all components through these two tabs.

 ---